Armadallc/Archemy/AFFORDABLE_MOBILE_FEATURES.md

 3. Test WebSocket chat with real server deployment
 4. Implement offline data synchronization
 5. Add push notifications for trip assignments

-The system now provides enterprise-grade functionality at proof-of-concept costs, allowing you to validate the concept before investing in premium APIs.